Helmet-mounted display: TARGO II

-Helmet Mounted Integrated Targeting (HMIT)
+Helmet Mounted Integrated Targeting (HMIT)/Scorpion

-Thales introduced the Scorpion® Head/Helmet-Mounted Display System to the military aviation market in 2008.
+Gentex/Raytheon introduced the Scorpion® Head/Helmet-Mounted Display System to the military aviation market in 2008.
 In 2010, Scorpion was the winner of the USAF/ANG/AFRes Helmet Mounted Integrated Targeting (HMIT) program.
+The Gentex helmet mounted display and motion tracking division was subsequently acquired by Thales in 2012.
 The HMIT system was qualified and deployed on both A-10 and F-16 platforms in 2012.
 Starting in 2018, the installed base of HMIT systems went through a helmet tracker upgrade.
 The original AC magnetic tracking sensor was replaced by an inertial-optical hybrid tracker called Hybrid Optical based Inertial Tracker (HObIT).
 The HObIT was developed by InterSense and tested by Thales in 2014.

 Scorpion has the distinction of being the first HMD introduced and deployed that can display full-color conformal symbology.
 It is used along with the aircraft mission system to cue the aircraft targeting pods, gimbaled sensors, and high off-boresight missiles.
 Scorpion provides an "eyes out" capability: even when objects may be obscured from view, Scorpion can provide visual graphic cues to the near-field display.
 Unlike most HMDs which require custom helmets, Scorpion was designed to be installed on a standard issue HGU-55/P and HGU-68/P helmets and is fully compatible with standard issue U.S. Pilot Flight Equipment without special fitting.
 It is also fully compatible with standard unmodified AN/AVS-9 Night Vision Goggles (NVG) and Panoramic Night Vision Goggles (PNVG).
 Pilots, using Scorpion, can view both the night vision image and the symbols on the display.

 Scorpion uses a novel optical system featuring a light-guide optical element (LOE) which provides a compact color collimated image to the pilot.
 The display can be positioned by each pilot, thereby eliminating the need for precise helmet position on the user's head or special helmet fitting.
 Software correction accommodates the display position, providing an accurate image to the pilot and allowing the Scorpion HMCS to be installed onto a pilot's existing helmet.
 A visor can be deployed in front of the display providing protection during ejection.
 The visor can be clear, glare, high contrast, gradient, or laser protective.
 For night operations, an NVG mount can be installed in place of the visor during flight.
 Once installed, NVGs can be placed in front of the display, thus allowing the pilot to view both the display symbols as well as the NVG image simultaneously.

-Scorpion is also used by Tactical Air Support Inc. on F-5AT, by French Air Force for Rafale F4, by the Spanish Airforce on EF-18s, the AC-130W Stinger II Gunship, and the Lockheed Martin F-22 Raptor.
+Scorpion is also used by Tactical Air Support Inc. on F-5AT, by French Air Force for Rafale F4, by the Spanish Air Force on EF-18s, the AC-130W Stinger II Gunship, the F-22 Raptor, and Belgian Air Force F-16AM/BM and U.S. Air Force and Air National Guard F-16C (replacing the JHMCS).